tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cognitiveservices/bing-video-api-v5-reference.md

 ms.author: scottwhi
 ---

-# Video Search API v5 Reference
+# Video Search API v5 reference

 The Video Search API lets you send a search query to Bing and get back a list of videos that are relevant to the search query.
 This section provides technical details about the query parameters and headers that you use to request videos and the JSON response objects that contain them.
 For examples that show how to make requests, see [Searching the Web for Videos](https://docs.microsoft.com/azure/cognitive-services/bing-video-search/search-the-web).

-For details about the headers that requests should include, see [Request Headers](#headers).
+For information about the headers that requests should include, see [Request Headers](#headers).

-For details about the query parameters that requests should include, see [Query Parameters](#query-parameters).
+For information about the query parameters that requests should include, see [Query Parameters](#query-parameters).

-For details about the JSON objects that the response may include, see [Response Objects](#response-objects).
+For information about the JSON objects that the response may include, see [Response Objects](#response-objects).

+For information about permitted use and display of results, see [Bing Search API Use and Display requirements](https://docs.microsoft.com/azure/cognitive-services/bing-video-search/useanddisplayrequirements).

 ## Endpoints